cucumber007/publish/md/mdtc/sadat.md

 To measure the SADAT:

-1. Take an area
+1. Take an entity (e.g. country) for which the availability will be measured
-2. Identify the key resources in that area
+2. Identify the key resources in the available area
 3. Map the key resources to the available key technologies and remove the items that are not available
 4. Calculate the weigted sum of the remaining key resources
 5. Divide the weighted sum by the population of the area